 Assessments associated with the course are outlined below:

-A 2.2 Honours degree or above or equivalent qualification acceptable to the University in Business/Management Studies, Agriculture, Food Science or Food Technology, Geography or other approved subject.
+A 2.2 Honours degree or above or equivalent qualification acceptable to the University in any discipline.

 For information on international qualification equivalents, please check the specific information for your country.